vsrinivas/fuchsia/src/virtualization/docs/README.md

 $ guest launch (linux_guest|zircon_guest)
 ```

-## Running from Topaz
+## Running from Workstation

-To run from Topaz, configure the guest package as follows:
+To run from Workstation, configure the guest package as follows:
 ```
-$ fx set ${ARCH} --monolith topaz/packages/topaz,garnet/packages/default
+$ fx set workstation.x64 --with-base //src/virtualization
 ```

-After netbooting the guest packages can be launched from the system launcher as
+After booting the guest packages can be launched from the system launcher as
 `linux_guest` and `zircon_guest`.

 # Guest Configuration

 Guest systems can be configured by including a config file inside the guest
 package:
 ```